This post may contain affiliate links. Please refer to my Disclosures Page for more details.

 Dairy & Egg Free: To make this Chocolate Muscovado Cake suitable for dairy allergies, follow the vegan substitutes given above.
 Don’t replace the egg if this isn’t needed for dietary requirements.

-Gluten Free: Using a gluten free flour would barely affect the outcome of the recipe and should be swapped on a 1 for 1 basis to make the recipe suitable for gluten free diets.
+Gluten Free: Using a gluten free flour would barely affect the outcome of the recipe.
+Swap it on a 1 for 1 basis to make the recipe suitable for gluten free diets.

-Please note that this recipe may contain other allergens not referred to above.
+Please note that this recipe may contain other allergens not referred to above and any variations suggested have not been tested unless otherwise stated.
 For more information regarding any dietary information provided on this website, please refer to my Nutritional Disclaimer.

 I used my Kenwood Stand Mixer but a large mixing bowl and an electric hand whisk was my method of choice for many years and just as effective.
 It is a little harder with just a wooden spoon but most certainly can be done.